YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`go/src/lang.yottadb.com/go/yottadb` directory that you can look at.

-3. Put your GO program in the :code:`$ydb_dir` directory, [XYZ instructions to include headers].
+3. Put your GO program in a directory of your choice, e.g., :code:`$ydb_dir` directory and change to that directory.
    As a sample program, you can download the wordfreq.go program [XYZ – provide actual URL for wordfreq.go program when ready], with a `reference input file
    <https://raw.githubusercontent.com/YottaDB/YottaDBtest/master/simpleapi/outref/wordfreq_input.txt>`_
    and `corresponding reference output file
    <https://raw.githubusercontent.com/YottaDB/YottaDBtest/master/simpleapi/outref/wordfreq_output.txt>`_.
-   Compile it thus: [XYZ compilation instructions / command].
+   Compile it thus: :code:`go build wordfreq.go`.

 #.
 Run your program and verify that the output matches the reference output.
 For example: